nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 ## Summary

 The [OceanColor Science SoftWare][ocssw] (OCSSW) repository is the operational data processing software package of NASA's Ocean Biology Distributed Active Archive Center (OB.DAAC).
 OCSSW is publically available through the OB.DAAC's [Sea, earth, and atmosphere Data Analysis System][seadas] (SeaDAS) application, which provides a complete suite of tools to process, display and analyze ocean color data.
-SeaDAS provides a graphical user interface (GUI) for OCSSW, but a command line interfaces (CLI) also exist, which we can use to write processing scripts and notebooks without the desktop application.
+SeaDAS provides a graphical user interface (GUI) for OCSSW, but command line interfaces (CLI) also exist, which we can use to write processing scripts and notebooks without the desktop application.

 The Level-2 Generator (`l2gen`) program included in OCSSW is used to generate aquatic Level-2 (L2) data products from calibrated top-of-atmosphere (TOA) radiances.
 Specifically, `l2gen` atmospherically corrects spectral TOA Level-1B (L1B) radiances to obtain geophysical products, such as spectral remote-sensing reflectances (Rrs) and near-surface concentrations of the photosynthetic pigment chlorophyll-a.
 More information on `l2gen` methods can be found in the [Rrs Algorithm Theoretrical Basis Document].